mverleun/Domoticz-Selective-reapply-state/README.md

-# Domoticz-Selective-reapply-state
+# Domoticz reapply state

-Selective reapply a state in Domoticz, useful for 443.92 Mhz devices and others without feedback
+Selective reapply a state in Domoticz, useful for 443.92 Mhz devices and others without feedback.

+With many 443.92 Mhz devices, RF-Link or RFXCom controlled, such as Klik-Aan-Klik-Uit (kika), Home Easy EU, Unitec, Silvercrest and many more it could be necessary to resend the desired state periodically.
+This because the control mechanism is a so called open loop instead of a closed loop.

 ## Closed loop vs open loop